Welcome to the Best Places to see Sloths. Have you ever wondered if you could see sloths in the wild?

 Types of Sloths in the Wild

-There are two main species of sloth, identified by whether they have two or three claws on their front feet.
-The two species are quite similar in appearance, with roundish heads, sad-looking eyes, tiny ears, and stubby tails.
+There are two primary species of sloth, distinguished by the number of claws on their front feet.
+These two species share a striking resemblance, featuring roundish heads, eyes with a melancholic expression, diminutive ears, and short tails.

 #1 Two-toed Sloths

-Two-toed sloths are slightly bigger and tend to spend more time hanging upside-down than their three-toed cousins, who will often sit upright in the fork of a tree branch.
+Two-toed sloths are marginally larger and exhibit a preference for hanging upside-down more frequently compared to their three-toed counterparts.
+In contrast, the three-toed sloths are inclined to sit upright in the fork of a tree branch.

 #2 Three-toed Sloths